-For suction hoses in diver operated pumping applications or self-priming pump applications, it is ideal to use a heavy-duty polyurethane lined material handling hose.
-This heavy duty is hose is corrugated and very flexible for these applications and built with tough, durable materials to withstand the high amount of abrasives commonly encountered while dredging.
-The size of the suction hose is usually 1-inch larger than the pump size.
-For example, a 4-inch pump would use a 5-inch suction hose.
+When choosing a suction hose for diver operated pumping applications or self-priming pump applications, it is suggested to use heavy-duty corrugated polyurethane lined material hose.
+This type of hose is flexible and constructed of durable material to withstand the high amount of abrasives that are common while dredging.
+The size of the suction hose is suggested to be 1-inch larger than the inlet port diameter of the pump.
+For example, a 4-inch pump would use a 5-inch diameter suction hose.

-If pumping material short distances, you can also discharge directly from the flex hose.
-However, keep in mind that flex hose is more expensive than HDPE pipelines.
-For this reason, most setups utilize HDPE pipes to save on the initial cost of building the discharge pipelines unless the pumping distance is short enough for it not to matter.
+If pumping short distances, it might be advantageous to discharge the material being pumped directly from the flex hose.
+If this is desired, keep in mind that flex hose is more expensive than HDPE piping.
+Due to this difference in cost, it is common that HDPE piping is used to save on cost unless the pumping distance is short enough to where flex hose is more practical.

 Pump Screen Attachments

-If your pipeline or hoses are being clogged by large rocks or other large sized material, sometimes a screen attached to the pump at different stages will help.
+An option in more extreme situations, if your pipeline or hoses are being clogged by large rocks or other large sized material, a screen attached to the pump at different stages might help.
 There are several methods to do this.
 One method is to attach a basket screen, along with a cutterhead attachment, to the end of the pump.